systemcrash/grafana-dash/README.md

 * a [Prometheus datasource](https://grafana.com/docs/grafana/latest/features/datasources/prometheus/) configured in Grafana

-The GraphiteDB dashboard was built on Grafana v7, and was exported from Grafana v7.2 (although it does not yet utilise any v7 specific features).
-It should be compatible with Grafana v6.x
+The GraphiteDB dashboard was built on Grafana v7, and was exported from Grafana 10.4.1.

 We welcome PRs, fixes and contributions for these dashboards and other DB types.

 # Version history

-v1.0 - initial release
+* v1.0 - initial release - 2020-05-20
+* v1.1 - update panels via Grafana 10.4.1 to remove angular based graphs - 2024-03-27